Fawkex/ColorFisher/README.md

 # ColorFisher
-Auto Fishing for minecraft, works for basically any version, based on pixel counting of specified colors from screenshot.
+Auto Fishing for minecraft, works on basically any version, based on pixel counting of specified colors from screenshot.